Soring: Jackie McConnell case

 In April and May 2011, an undercover investigator shot footage at McConnell's stable.
 The footage revealed two workers, Jeff Dockery and John Mays, applying caustic substances that cause soring to horses' legs and hooves and beating the animals with a wooden beam and an electric cattle prod to make them stand still during leg palpation.
 Soon after the undercover footage was released, state authorities raided McConnell's barn.
 After ABC News aired the footage, McConnell was banned for life from the Tennessee Walking Horse organization's biggest event and stricken from its hall of fame.

 In September 2012, McConnell was found in violation of the federal Horse Protection Act; he was sentenced to three years probation and fined $75,000.
 McConnell faced 52 counts of transporting and showing abused horses.
 He pleaded guilty to a single charge of animal cruelty in an agreement with prosecutors.
 US District Judge Harry Sandlin Mattice Jr. accepted McConnell's plea.
 McConnell faced up to five years in prison if the agreement had not been accepted.
 He was required by the court to write a letter about the soring of horses, the pain it causes, the long-term effects, and its widespread use.

 McConnell also pleaded guilty in state court to 12 of 22 counts of animal cruelty in 2012.
 He was sentenced to one year of house arrest and a $25,000 fine.
 The Circuit Judge Weber McGraw sentenced Jackie McConnell and two co-defendants in July 2013.
 Jeff Dockery pleaded guilty to three counts of animal cruelty and John K. Mays to fourteen.
 Dockery was sentenced to three years of probation and Mays to four years of probation.
 Under the state plea agreement, McConnell is not allowed to either own or train horses for 20 years.
 The judge gave McConnell 120 days to sell his two remaining horses.
 According to The Commercial Appeal, "This is the second time all three men have pleaded guilty rather than face trial."

+Lee and Mike McGartland case

 In 2013 Lee and Mike McGartland entered a horse named The Royal Dollar in the 74th annual Red Carpet Show of the South.
 The Royal Dollar placed third in its class, but during a post-show inspection, a veterinary officer of the U.S. Department of Agriculture determined that The Royal Dollar was sore.
 From 2013 to 2016, the McGartlands received further official warnings and were identified as "violators" on the USDA web site.
-They sued the USDA, on the grounds that "the enforcement program denies due process to those accused of violations and breaks privacy laws by publishing personal information." their case remains pending, but their lawsuit may be linked to the removal of records of animal welfare cases from the USDA's web site.
+They sued the USDA, on the grounds that "the enforcement program denies due process to those accused of violations and breaks privacy laws by publishing personal information."
+The lawsuit may be linked to the removal of records of animal welfare cases from the USDA's web site.